thsu1031/Coffee-Shops-with-Mongo-Express-and-Node/README.md

 # Coffee Shops with Mongo, Express, and Node

-Built from Tutorial in "Getting Mean with Mongo, Express, and Node" by Simon Holmes.
+Built from the tutorial in "Getting Mean with Mongo, Express, and Node" by Simon Holmes.
 :coffee: